tristanmeillard/tristanmeillard/README.md

 Hello, my name is Tristan and I am a developer.

+I finised a course on Learn Enough called Learn Enough Ruby to be Dangerous:
 <a href="https://www.learnenough.com/certificates/tristan.meillard"><img src="https://www.learnenough.com/certificates/tristan.meillard/ruby-tutorial.svg" alt="Certificate of Completion for Learn Enough Ruby"></a>

 <!--